 Polishing of Stairs: Water-based or polyurethane finishes are popular for internal stairs.
 They are durable and provide a range of aesthetic options, including matte or gloss finishes that complement interior décor.

 Timber floor installation requires planning, preparation, and precision to ensure long-lasting results.
-The top floor sits on the subfloor that lies the foundation of a stable timber floor.
+The top sits on the subfloor that lies the foundation of a stable timber.

-Here’s an in-depth guide to timber flooring installation and subfloor preparation
+Here’s an in-depth guide to installation and subfloor preparation

-- Initial inspection and cleaning of subfloor: Assessment of the subfloor is essential to avoid future issues in the flooring.
+- Initial inspection and cleaning: Assessment of the subfloor is essential to avoid future issues.
 Any unevenness, damage, and moisture issues are taken care of professionally.
-It is imperative to remove dirt and debris from the subfloor before installing the top floor.
-A strong and clean subfloor base provides the required support to the top timber floor and is crucial for the longevity of the floor.
+It is imperative to remove dirt and debris from the subfloor before installing the top.
+A strong and clean base provides the required support to the top timber and is crucial for the longevity.

-- Leveling: Equipment for subfloor leveling evens out any irregularities and smoothes the surface.
+- Leveling: Equipment for subfloor leveling evens out any irregularities and smoothens the surface.
 Sand down high spots and fill gaps with appropriate materials.

-- Moisture and humidity Control: Moisture plays an important role in the floor’s integrity.
-An optimum humidity level is necessary for the durability of the floorboards.
+- Moisture and humidity Control: Moisture plays an important role in integrity.
+An optimum humidity level is necessary for the durability.
 High moisture levels due to leakage in the pipes and changing weather adversely affect the structural integrity the leading to issues in the top floor as well (cupping and crowning).
-A moisture barrier, such as a plastic sheeting or waterproof membrane, prevents dampness from affecting the timber.
+A moisture barrier, such as a plastic sheeting or waterproof membrane, prevents dampness from affecting the wood.

 Why is Subfloor Preparation Essential?

-Without adequate subfloor preparation, even the finest timber flooring can suffer from issues like:
+Without adequate subfloor preparation, even the finest timber can suffer from issues like:

 - Uneven surfaces, leading to trip and fall accidents.

-- Poor adhesion of glue-down floors.
+- Poor adhesion of glue-down.
 The floorboards can pop out at any time.

 - Increased risk of moisture-related damage, such as warping or cupping.

-A structure where a wooden floor is based is known as a subfloor.
-The timber floor is installed on a subfloor made of wood, concrete, plywood, etc. If the subfloor is wooden, it is first sanded and prepared for the installation of timber floors.
+The timber is installed on a subfloor made of wood, concrete, plywood, etc. If it is wooden, it is first sanded and prepared for the installation.

 Re-coating and Refinishing Existing Polished Wooden Floors

-Re-coating of timber floors provides the exquisite look of the floor after pre-treatment processes, followed by sanding have been done.
+Re-coating provides the exquisite look of the floor after pre-treatment processes, followed by sanding have been done.
 The processes of recoating and refinishing involve the use of different coating materials, which give a different appearance based on the type of material being used.

 Removal and Disposal of Old Floor Coverings if Required